 Integrating your product or content feeds allows Blueshift to include relevant and up to date recommendations in your messages.
 One way to import catalog data into Blueshift is to directly upload a catalog file from the Blueshift Dashboard.

-- Prepare the catalog data that you want to import.
-For more information about the catalog information to include, see Catalog Attributes.
-The data can be uploaded in the following formats:
+Prepare the catalog data that you want to import.
+For information about data types, catalog attributes, and data formats, see Import catalog data.

 To set up a catalog import task, complete the following steps:

-- To import catalogs, go to the Setup menu and click Catalogs.
+- To import catalogs, go to Catalog in the left navigation.
 Click +CATALOG.

 - Select Direct File Upload.